 This Master’s degree programme offers you

-- training in mathematical modelling in all engineering sciences fields;
+- training in mathematical modelling in all areas of engineering sciences;

 - flexibility when it comes to building your programme (major and elective courses compose more than half of the programme);

-- the chance to complete part of the programme abroad or at KULeuven;
+- the opportunity to complete part of the programme abroad or at KULeuven;

-- automatic access to the second year Master’s degree programme in economics, statistics or actuarial sciences.
+- via complementary modules, direct access to the second year Master’s degree programme in general statistics, biostatistics or actuarial sciences.